Welcome to today's edition of the Rush 24-7 podcast.

 And I'm not talking about Bill Clinton and the phony baloney first black president bit.

-Thirteen years ago in 1995, Time Warner Incorporated.
+13 years ago in 1995, Time Warner Incorporated inaugurated a black president, Dick Parsons.

-Now you may know this and you may not know it but these were incredible incredible events too they didn't get that much news coverage it didn't fit the media template or the action line and the talking points of the of the left because the drive by media is so hellbent on trashing America on dwelling in the past on inflaming racial confrontations on elevating racial entrepreneurs that they underreported the real state of race in America.
+It didn't fit the media template or the action line and the talking points of the left because the drive-by media is so hell-bent on trashing America, on dwelling in the past, on inflaming racial confrontations, on elevating racial entrepreneurs that they underreported the real state of race in America.

 We continue to hear that we are no different now than we were in 1965 and in prior years.

-My my only point here is is that the it's not my only, but my primary point is that we have made so much progress in race relations in this country.
+My only point here is, is that the, it's not my only, but my primary point is that we have made so much progress in race relations in this country.

-The people who are responsible for underreporting it or not reporting it, and the people who are responsible for continuing to try to keep this country royaled with racial strife are the very people who are now celebrating this wondrous event in the nomination of Obama as though its only meaning is that he's black.
+The people who are responsible for under-reporting it or not reporting it, and the people who are responsible for continuing to try to keep this country roiled with racial strife, are the very people who are now celebrating this wondrous event in the nomination of Obama as though its only meaning is that he's black.

 And it's not its only meaning.